Disrupting the Toll-Free Industry With 50% Savings & Reliability Takes LCR Technology and a Human Touch

 Once I save that, I can assign this to any one of my toll-free numbers or any number in the system.
 I can rearrange priorities.
 So let’s say, Ok, I don’t like this one anymore I want to use my A records first, I’ll move that up and then I’ll move the SIPURI to position number two.
 Once I press save that’s instantaneous, your calls now follow that inbound routing profile.

 Yes, it all starts with moving away from a single-carrier solution to one that lets you choose multiple carriers.
 You simply pick the vendors you want to use, the system figures that out for you.
 You have a problem, take them out for a specific area and then again with inbound routing disaster recovery fail-over.
+Your system goes down, our systems are automatically going to detect it and then follow that prioritized routes set that you just saw me create.
+So now that you’ve seen the platform, let’s reiterate the advantages.

+First you get instant access to multiple Tier 1 carriers without having to manage that process yourself.
 This automatically gives you better call quality, control, and customization.
 On top of that, our technology is constantly analyzing and optimizing your calling volumes, which reduces your costs by potentially 50 percent or more.
 So you’ve got the quality component.
 Then you’ve got the cost-saving component.

 Having multiple carrier solutions gives you the disaster recovery solution, so in the event there’s an outage, you don’t sit there waiting.
 You can take action all on your own.
 In the event of something happening on your network, if you’re using one of our routing profiles, it’s automatically going to fail-over without you having to do anything.
 All of this is managed with an extremely intuitive cloud-based platform you can access with any Web browser.